-The "Auto Cuts" preferences control the calculation of auto cut levels for the view when the auto cut levels button or key is pressed, or when loading a new image with auto cuts enabled.
+The "Auto Cuts" preferences control the calculation of cut levels for the view when the auto cut levels button or key is pressed, or when loading a new image with auto cuts enabled.
+You can also set the cut levels manually from here.